-Several studies have proven the increased bioavailability upon liposomal encapsulation (6,7,8).
+Several studies have proven the increased bioavailability of liposomal delivery systems (6,7,8).
 This includes encapsulation of water-soluble ingredients like Vitamin C. However, even more importantly, fat-soluble ingredients like curcumin.
 We can attribute the increased bioavailability to liposomes’ increased protection and absorption

 The human body’s liposomal excretion process

-The phospholipids in the liposomes are typically excreted through faeces or urine.
+The phospholipids in the liposomes are typically excreted through feces or urine.
 Alternatively, various tissues can absorb the liposomes for their metabolic potential.

 Can liposomal supplements cause weight gain?